 Final Project: Wind Guitar

-Wind guitar is an instrumental sculpture that can be collaboratively performed by humans and nature.
-The sculpture will visualize wind directions measured from the ITP weather station in the form of sound.
+Wind guitar is an instrumental sculpture sonifying the wind measured from the ITP weather station.

 Personally, I feel that wind is a musician of nature.
 Every time the wind blowing, it always triggers the object to make some sound.
 Humans used it to create a decoration like a wind chime that producing sound when the wind blows.
-This piece could be a mini-concert for the wind performing live for humans and allow people who pass by to collaboratively play with it.
+This piece could be a mini-concert for the wind performing live for humans.

 - Arduino Nano 33IOT